jdpabst/react-4-afternoon/README.md

   });
 ```

-Now that we have our students coming in from our `json-server`, let's use a `map` in the render method to render each student's `first` and `last` name in a `h3` element.
+Now that we have our students coming in from our `json-server`, let's use a `map` in the render method to render each student's `first` and `last` name in an `h3` element.
 Remember the react requires mapped elements to have a unique `key` property.
 In this case, we'll just use the `index` of the `map`.

 ```js
 render() {